|Las Vegas, Nevada (Official City of Las Vegas Text Site)|

 Mayor Carolyn G. Goodman Biography

 Winning 60 percent of the vote, Carolyn G. Goodman became the mayor of the city of Las Vegas on July 6, 2011.
-Her husband of 50 years and then current mayor, Oscar B. Goodman, administered the oath of office.
+Her husband of 50 years and 12-year, term-limited mayor, Oscar B. Goodman, administered the oath of office.
 It is the only known instance of a spouse succeeding a spouse as mayor in the United States.
-Oscar Goodman was term limited after 12 years of service.

-Among her accomplishments as Mayor, Carolyn championed passage of the Nevada Film Tax Credit in 2013 which is expected to bring significant new film investment and jobs to Nevada.
+Among her priorities as mayor, Carolyn has championed improvement in inner-city schools pushing for early learning preschool programs, tutorials for ESL students and their parents, bringing together a coalition of public, private and nonprofits partners to participate in the achievement based and measurable educational initiatives.
+In a county in which all public education is controlled by an independently elected Board of Trustees and implemented by a superintendent, her role continues to be through the bully pulpit.
+The mayor helped accomplish the passage of a long-awaited Nevada Film Tax Credit in 2013, which is expected to bring significant new film investment and jobs to Nevada.
 She has spearheaded efforts to formalize policies for the new food truck industry, curb underage drinking downtown and update related Las Vegas Municipal Code provisions.
 She has been a galvanizing force for bringing together the nonprofit social service agencies in southern Nevada to create a collaborative and establish a valid database of 501[c]s for donor evaluation.
-She has been an advocate of Las Vegas’ $44.9 billion tourism industry as a board member of the Las Vegas Convention and Visitors Authority.
-Additionally, she holds national leadership roles as a member of the National Conference of Mayors Advisory Board and as vice chair of its Task Force on Education Reform.
-In June of 2013 she hosted the 81st annual gathering of the National Conference of Mayors in Las Vegas.
+Carolyn has been an advocate of Las Vegas’ $44.9 billion tourism industry and sits as a board member on the Las Vegas Convention and Visitors Authority.
+Additionally, she holds national leadership roles as a member of the United States Conference of Mayors (USCM, is a member of its Advisory Board, vice-chair of its Task Force on Education Reform, and serves as the Chair of the Mayors’ Business Council.
+In June of 2013, she hosted the 81st annual gathering of the National Conference of Mayors in Las Vegas.
+The USCM honored her with the Mayors’ 2014 Large City Climate Protection Award.

 Carolyn is well known in the Las Vegas community for founding The Meadows School in 1984, Nevada’s first nonprofit, college preparatory school for pre-kindergarten through 12th grades.
-Carolyn planned and oversaw the entire day-to-day operations, helped create and orchestrated the curriculum development; supervised the budget, was responsible for hiring administration, faculty and staff; and managed the entire physical campus development endeavors for the organization.
+Carolyn planned and oversaw the entire day-to-day operations for 26 years orchestrating and creating the curricular development; overseeing the budget; hiring administration, faculty and staff; and managing the entire physical plant and fundraising endeavors for the organization.
 During this time, Carolyn never had ownership of the school as it was incorporated as a 501[c] entity.
 Furthermore, during her 26 years in leadership, Carolyn never took a salary.
-She resigned in June 2010.
+She retired in June 2010.

 Carolyn has served the people of Las Vegas by volunteerism and therein in leadership in many community nonprofit boards, charities and service organizations.
 She has proven her deep commitment to the community and continues to be devoted to the highest quality of life for all southern Nevadans by her efforts and dedication.

 Her children have gone on to be extremely successful, each of whom went on to graduate schools out-of-state and each of whom has now returned to live in Las Vegas and raise their own families (six grandchildren to date).
-The eldest son, Oscar Jr., is a physician specializing in prostate cancer and oncology research who also has earned a doctorate in molecular pharmacology and structural biology.
+The eldest son, Oscar Jr., is a MD/PhD specializing in the clinical treatment of and research for prostate cancer and oncology.
+His doctoral degree is in molecular pharmacology and structural biology.
 The other two sons, Ross and Eric, are both attorneys.
 Ross is a retired Major in the U. S. Marine Corps and serves in private legal practice in Las Vegas.
 Eric is a third generation alumnus of the University of Pennsylvania Law School and is currently a Las Vegas Justice of the Peace.
 Daughter Cara began working in human resources consulting and information technology after completing her undergraduate and graduate studies at Stanford University in Human Resources.
-She completed a second master’s degree in Marriage and Family Counseling.
+She completed a second master’s degree in Marriage and Family Therapy and works in the burn unit in the public hospital.

 ^ External Link